paramshah10/CNN-toilet-flush/README.md

 on collecting &amp; augmenting data to build the final model.
 The purpose of this project is to automate the detection and counting of toilet/urinal/sink uses in a given time period from an audio device so that the amount of water used by a given bathroom over a specified time period can be calculated.
-This project was motivated by work I'm doing for Bruin Home Solutions, a sustainability club I run at UCLA.

 Dataset: https://urbansounddataset.weebly.com/download-urbansound.html